Skatteetaten/mva-meldingen/docs/english/faq/index.md

 - Open Document Format (ODF)
 - JPG eller PNG

+### What authentication methods will be used for VAT-return submissions?
+Authentication will be carried out with personal login in ID-porten, not by password and username like today.
+ERPs must offer ID-porten login window for their users, so they can log in using electronic ID from ID-porten.
+To avoid unnecessary logins user will stay logged in for 8 hours.

+We want to offer Maskinporten support for system-to-system VAT-returns and we are currently looking into the legal and practical issues concerning Maskinporten.
+If Maskinporten is offered for VAT-returns, it will be later than Januart 1st 2022.
+ID-porten will be used until further notice.

 ## Sales and purchase report

 ### What does the sales and purchase report entail, and when will it be launched?